3 Electrodynamics

 \[ \begin{align} \phi\to\phi - \frac{1}{c}\frac{\partial\phi'}{\partial t} \end{align} \] $\mathbf{E}$ does not change either.

-This is called the gauge invariance of the MWGen.
-The calibration can be determined by any linear relationship between the potentials, with the Lorenz calibration
+This is called the gauge invariance of the Maxwell equations.
+The gauge can be fixed by any linear relationship between the potentials; with the Lorenz gauge

 \[ \begin{align} \nabla\cdot\mathbf{A} + \frac{1}{c}\frac{\partial\phi}{\partial t} = 0\tag{3.15}\label{eq:lorenz-eichung} \end{align} \]